-- > cash and cash equivalents
+- cash

-- > investment securities
+- investment securities

-- > trade and other receivables
+- trade and other receivables

-- > advances to clients.
+- advances to customers.

-Subsequent to initial recognition, investment securities, trade and other receivables and advances to clients are carried at their amortised cost in accordance with the effective interest method, less any impairment.
+Subsequent to initial recognition, investment securities, trade and other receivables and advances to customers are carried at their amortised cost in accordance with the effective interest method, less any impairment.

-Financial assets at amortised cost are regularly reviewed for impairment under either the simplified approach applicable to trade receivables or under the general approach applicable to all other financial assets.
+Financial assets at amortised cost are regularly reviewed for impairment under either the simplified approach applicable to trade receivables and contract assets (excluding contract assets of uncertain timing) or under the general approach applicable to all other financial assets.